For students entering in August

 Expl: University Exploratory

-The cost for the New Vols Experience: Orientation (for first-year, fall-entry students) is $150 for students, $50 for parents/guests, and $10 for guests eighteen and under.
+The cost for the New Vols Experience: Orientation (for first-year, fall-entry students) will be released in January 2016 for students, $50 for parents/guests, and $10 for guests age 10 and under.

 The Student Fee includes: